 After getting an elaborate full-body tattoo and destroying all the notes in his office, Michael Scofield calmly walks into a bank and holds it up.
 At trial, he raises no defense and seems to voluntarily be going to prison.
 Inside, he reveals that he's the brother of a fellow inmate, one on death row for the murder of the vice president's brother.
 He also hints that he has a plan of some sort, which involves pretending he has diabetes and going to the infirmary for insulin injections, dangling information about an informant in witness protection in front of a mob boss, and striking up a friendship with an elderly con rumored to be D.B.Cooper.
 Meanwhile, a bishop who may stand in the way of Michael's brother's execution is murdered in his bedroom.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>